-In addition Chiddingly Primary and East Hoathly Primary are funding access to a Drawing for Talking practitioner for up to 6 children a year.
+In addition Chiddingly Primary and East Hoathly Primary are funding access to a Drawing for Talking practitioner for up to 6 children a year and in 23-24 St Marys has accessed play therapy for a small number of pupils.
+This is reviewed over time according to need and capacity.

-The SENDCO maintains good links with the Educational Psychology Service and can make referrals to Child and Adolescent Mental Health (CAMHS), Early Help and the school nurse team if required.
+The SENDCO maintains good links with the Educational Psychology Service and can make referrals to Child and Adolescent Mental Health (CAMHS), Early Help and the school health team if required.
 Other provisions may include speech and language groups, social communication and awareness groups, Jumpahead/BEAM and playtime/lunchtimes clubs and activities.
 These may be provided as a general whole school activity or as an individual SEND provision.
-In 2022-23 Sensory Circuits is running in all the Federation schools for identified pupils.
+In 2023/4 Sensory Circuits is running in 3/4 the Federation schools for identified pupils and planned to start as soon as staffing allows at East Hoathly.